 Interior Photography in Melbourne — Light, Space and Material

-Hannah Caldwell is a Melbourne-based interior photographer specialising in refined interior photography for hotels, restaurants, hospitality venues and design-led spaces.
+Hannah Caldwell is a Melbourne-based interior photographer specialising in refined imagery for hotels, restaurants, hospitality venues and design-led spaces.
+Selected commissions include the Ritz-Carlton Melbourne (Atria Dining), Oakwood Premier Melbourne, Stokehouse St Kilda, Golden Goose Melbourne and B2C Furniture, alongside long-term work with design studios and architects.

 Her interior photography is created for hospitality branding, websites, editorial features and marketing campaigns, with a focus on light, material and atmosphere.

-I’m drawn to interiors for the same reason I’m drawn to still life and food — the quiet relationship between light, space and material.
+I am drawn to interiors for the same reason I am drawn to still life and food: the quiet relationship between light, space and material.
 A room has its own rhythm.
 My role is to observe it, not impose on it.

-As an interior photographer based in Melbourne, I work with hospitality venues, hotels and design-led spaces to create images that feel calm, grounded and true to the environment.
-The goal is never to over-style or exaggerate, but to capture a space as it’s meant to be experienced.
+Working with hospitality venues, hotels and design-led spaces across Melbourne, I create imagery that feels calm, grounded and true to the environment.
+The goal is never to over-style or exaggerate, but to capture a space as it is meant to be experienced.
+Recent projects include the Atria Dining room at the Ritz-Carlton Melbourne, the lobby and bar at Oakwood Premier Melbourne, the dining room at Stokehouse St Kilda, and the retail interior of Golden Goose Melbourne.

-Interior photography isn’t about showing everything at once.
-It’s about guiding attention — revealing how a space feels to move through, where light settles, and what details linger.
+Interior photography is not about showing everything at once.
+It is about guiding attention, revealing how a space feels to move through, where light settles, and what details linger.

 What I’m Known For

-• Hospitality and hotel photography built for long-term brand use — websites, print and editorial
+- Hospitality and hotel photography built for long-term brand use across websites, print and editorial

 Interior Photography Services

-Hotel and resort photography — full property coverage including guest rooms, dining, bars, lobbies and amenity spaces.
+Hotel and resort photography: full property coverage including guest rooms, dining, bars, lobbies and amenity spaces.
 Images designed for digital, print and media use across the property’s brand channels.
+Recent work includes the Ritz-Carlton Melbourne and Oakwood Premier Melbourne.

-Restaurant and bar photography — capturing the atmosphere, material and detail of hospitality spaces.
+Restaurant and bar photography: capturing the atmosphere, material and detail of hospitality spaces.
 Coordinated alongside food and beverage imagery where required.
+Recent work includes Stokehouse St Kilda.

-Commercial and retail interiors — design-led commercial spaces, showrooms, boutiques and studios.
+Commercial and retail interiors: design-led commercial spaces, showrooms, boutiques and studios.
 Clean, considered imagery for brand, editorial and marketing use.
+Recent work includes Golden Goose Melbourne, Mimco and KCL Law.

-Furniture and homewares in context — product in environment, styled and photographed to show scale, proportion and finish.
+Furniture and homewares in context: product in environment, styled and photographed to show scale, proportion and finish.
 For brands, retailers and design studios.
+Recent work includes long-term collaboration with B2C Furniture and SC Design.

 How long does an interior shoot take?

-It depends heavily on the size of the space and the number of areas to cover.
-A single restaurant or bar can be done in half a day; a full hotel property typically requires one to two full days.
-I’ll give you a clear time estimate once I’ve seen a brief and floorplan.
+It depends on the size of the space and the number of areas to cover.
+A single restaurant or bar can usually be photographed in half a day; a full hotel property typically requires one to two full days.
+I will give you a clear time estimate once I have seen a brief and floorplan.

 Do you shoot with people in the space or empty?